jhsu802701/tutorial-rails-omniauth/README.md

 # Ruby on Racetracks Tutorial: Omniauth

-Welcome to the [Ruby on Racetracks](http://www.rubyonracetracks.com/) Tutorial on Omniauth!
+Welcome to the [Ruby on Racetracks](http://www.rubyonracetracks.com/) Tutorial on OmniAuth!

 ## What's the Point?
 In this tutorial, you will add the Omniauth feature to a Rails app.
 This allows users (and admins) to log in through Google, Facebook, Twitter, or other popular services.